 - Scarring or skin damage at the site of the tattoo

-All laser tattoo removal will require several sessions spaced apart for best results.
+All laser tattoo removal will require several sessions spaced several months apart for best results.

 All current lasers used for tattoo removal are Q-switched lasers.
 Q-Switched lasers deliver high-intensity heat in nanosecond pulses (billionths of a second) to break apart tattoo ink embedded into the skin.
 Ordinary lasers used for hair removal, blood vessels or other uses cannot generate such short duration pulses and are unsuitable for tattoo removal.
 For further information, see here on our technical page.